wepl/hrtmon/readme-whdload.txt

 	write whdload's coredumps and returns to workbench (there is no stackframe cleanup!)

+ WI	- whdload info
+	shows the WHDLoad version and size of chip memory used, if WHDLoad has version >= 16.6 it shows also start, end and size of expansion memory (only if expmem is used)

  WL	name start - load file into memory
 	does the same as command L and has the same parameters the actual directory is that from the slave (or ws_CurrentDir if used)